Shop my Scandinavia guide with 200+ tips and map

-As a Malmö local, I feel so lucky to live in this beautiful city with seemingly never ending things to do.
-Not only is Malmö the gateway to the rest of southern Sweden, it is also more than just a day trip from Copenhagen.
-Spend a few days in Malmö and you’ll surely understand why many locals are to proud to call this city home.
-Looking for a local Malmö experience?
-I’m dishing all my favourite things to do in Malmö here in this Malmö city guide.
+As a Malmö local, I feel so lucky to live in this beautiful city with never-ending things to do.
+Not only is Malmö the gateway to the rest of southern Sweden, it is also more than just a day trip from Copenhagen with it’s own unique local culture and experiences.
+It’s a city filled with world-class restaurants, creativity and innovation, and incredibly kind locals.
+Spend a few days in Malmö and you’ll surely understand what makes the city so special why so many locals are to proud to call this city home.

 Want me to curate your own personalized Malmö itinerary?
 Click here to learn more.

-Things to do in Malmö
+Things to Do in Malmö

 Roam around Malmö Old Town (Gamla Staden)